jhyman2/react-es6-express-webpack-boiler-socketio/README.md

 # react-es6-express-webpack-boiler-socketio

-This is a bare bones, example application which highlights the usage of React alongside Webpack.
+This is a bare bones, example application which highlights the usage of React alongside Webpack and Express.

 <h2>Development</h2>

-Start by cloning the master branch.
+Start by cloning this repository.

 <h3>Dependencies</h3>
 You will need to have Node, Gulp, Webpack, Git, and Flow installed on your system.

 <h3>Compiling</h3>

-Simple run `gulp` from the root of the project.
-This will compile server files into `/app`, client files into `/build/`, and run the express server on http://localhost:3000.
+Simply run `gulp` from the root of the project.
+This will compile server files into `/app/`, client files into `/build/`, and run the express server on `http://localhost:3000`.

 <h2>Libraries</h2>